 4 New Cases Of COVID-19 In Managed Isolation

-There are four new cases of COVID-19 today, all detected in recent returnees in managed isolation facilities.
-There are no new cases in the community.
+There are four new cases of COVID-19 to report in New Zealand today – all detected in recent returnees in managed isolation.
+There are no new community cases.

-The first case reported today arrived on 27 October from Austria via Qatar and Australia.
-They returned a positive test around day 12 of their stay in managed isolation.
+· One arrived from France via Qatar and Australia on 12 November and tested positive at routine testing around day 3 of their stay in managed isolation.

-Our total number of confirmed cases is now 1,630.
+Our total number of confirmed cases of COVID-19 is now 1,649.

 November quarantine cluster